YoshiyukiKono/couchbase_confluent-kafka_hbase/2_2_couchbase_kafka-connector_config.md

-# Configuration - Couchbase Kafka Connector
+# Couchbase Kafka Connector Configuration

 You need to know the following items.